 Lincoln Has Four More Deaths From COVID-19 Today

 The Lincoln-Lancaster County Health Department (LLCHD) today announced that four more residents have died from COVID-19.
-The deaths included three men in their 60s – two who were hospitalized and one in a long-term care facility, and another man in his 70s who died at home.
-The total number of deaths in Lancaster County is now 185.
+The deaths included three people in long-term care facilities – a man and woman in their 90s and a woman in her 80s, and a woman in her 60s who died at home.
+The total number of deaths in Lancaster County is now 175.
 On behalf of the City, Mayor Leirion Gaylor Baird expresses condolences to their family and friends.

-LLCHD reports 165 lab-confirmed cases of COVID-19 in Lancaster County today, and 70 additional cases from Monday, making Monday's total 114, and bringing the community total to 25,536.
-(NOTE: These numbers have been updated since the release was first issued.)
+LLCHD reports 186 lab-confirmed cases of COVID-19 in Lancaster County today, and 95 cases from Monday, bringing the community total to 24,561.

 Weekly positivity rate:

-Hospitalizations for COVID-19 positive patients: 116 with 79 from Lancaster County (five on ventilators) and 37 from other communities (three on ventilators).
+Hospitalizations for COVID-19 positive patients: 103 with 69 from Lancaster County (five on ventilators) and 34 from other communities (four on ventilators).

-The COVID-19 Risk Dial is at elevated orange, indicating a high risk of the virus spreading.
+The COVID-19 Risk Dial is in the red position indicating a severe risk of the virus spreading.
 Residents are advised to follow these recommendations to protect themselves and others:

 - Work from home if possible.